Gabriel2409/obsidian_notes/Red Black Tree.md

 #### Case 2 : parent is black

-no constraint is violated, do nothing
+No constraint is violated, do nothing

 ```
 2. P